dineshvenba0811/searchEngine/Readme.md

         testGetActivity_ActivityNotFound: Ensures that if an activity is not found, the service throws the correct exception.
         testGetActivity_SupplierNotFound: Ensures that if an activity exists, but its supplier is missing, an error is thrown.

-Enhancement:

-1. We can implement a login and logout feature, allowing users to sign in and out for a more personalized search experience.
-    By creating a user profile, we can track search history and provide recommendations based on previous searches using a machine learning-based algorithm.
-2. Another enhancement could be recommendations based on similar users’ searches.
-    By analyzing what other users with similar interests have searched for, we can suggest relevant activities and suppliers, improving the overall user experience.
-3. I have written unit test cases for major functions, including testing activities retrieval, fetching all activities, and searching activities by title.
-4. Additionally, we can expand test coverage by writing edge test cases, ensuring all scenarios are accounted for.
-This includes filtering by minimum and maximum price, applying special offers, and handling other possible filtering conditions.